python-lml/lml/README.rst

 .. image:: https://readthedocs.org/projects/lml/badge/?version=latest
    :target: http://lml.readthedocs.org/en/latest/

-**lml** automatically load plugins that extend the main component from your python environment, which could be your virtual environment, PyInstaller environment.
+**lml** automatically loads plugins that extend the main component from your current python environment.
 Its main feature is lazy loading.
-There could be hundreds of plugins in your python environment but only a handful of plugins are loaded when they are really needed.
+There could be hundreds of plugins in your python environment.
+You may want to load a handful of plugins are loaded when they are really needed.
+Or your plugins may bring in a memory consuming dependency, so you may load it when necessary.

 Installation
 ================================================================================